A Fourier representation of kernel Stein discrepancy with application to Goodness-of-Fit tests for measures on infinite dimensional Hilbert spaces: Abstract

 \section{Abstract}

 Kernel Stein discrepancy (KSD) is a widely used kernel-based measure of discrepancy between probability measures.
 It is often employed in the scenario where a user has a collection of samples from a candidate probability measure and wishes to compare them against a specified target probability measure.
-A useful property of KSD is that it may be calculated with samples from only the candidate measure and without knowledge of the normalising constant of the target measure.
 KSD has been employed in a range of settings including goodness-of-fit testing, parametric inference, MCMC output assessment and generative modelling.
-Two main issues with current KSD methodology are (i) the lack of applicability beyond the finite dimensional Euclidean setting and (ii) a lack of clarity on what influences KSD performance.
-This paper provides a novel spectral representation of KSD which remedies both of these, making KSD applicable to Hilbert-valued data and revealing the impact of kernel and Stein operator choice on the KSD.
+However, so far the method has been restricted to finite-dimensional data.
+We provide the first analysis of KSD in the generality of data lying in a separable Hilbert space, for example functional data.
+The main result is a novel Fourier representation of KSD obtained by combining the theory of measure equations with kernel methods.
+This allows us to prove that KSD can separate measures and thus is valid to use in practice.
+Additionally, our results improve the interpretability of KSD by decoupling the effect of the kernel and Stein operator.
 We demonstrate the efficacy of the proposed methodology by performing goodness-of-fit tests for various Gaussian and non-Gaussian functional models in a number of synthetic data experiments.